This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 All of us at yTravel agree that ice skating in Bryant Park was the most magical Christmas experience in New York.

-Bryant Park is this delightful square surrounded by the New York skyscrapers, including an eye catching American Radiator Building, and the New York Public Library.
+Bryant Park is this delightful square surrounded by New York skyscrapers, including an eye-catching American Radiator Building, and the New York Public Library.

-During Christmas in NYC, Bryant Park also has the Winter Village, which has the ice skating rink, a giant Christmas tree, and food kiosks.
+During Christmas in NYC, Bryant Park also has the Bank of America Winter Village, which has the ice skating rink, a giant Christmas tree, and food kiosks.